Demographics of Taiwan: Languages

 During Japanese rule (between 1895 and 1945), Japanese was the medium of instruction and could be fluently spoken by many of those educated during that period.
 Almost everyone in Taiwan born after the early 1950s can speak Mandarin, which was the official language and has been the medium of instruction in schools ever since.

 Hanyu Pinyin, the official romanization system in mainland China, has also been the standard of Taiwan since 2009.
 A number of romanization systems are still seen in Taiwan, including Tongyong, the official romanization in Taiwan between 2002 and 2008, Wade–Giles, often found on passports, and Postal.

 Other Sinitic languages can also be seen in Taiwan.
 The majority speak Taiwanese Hokkien, a branch of Southern Min, which had formerly been the most commonly spoken language.
 On Matsu Islands, the Eastern Min Fuzhou dialect is prevalent.
 Although people on Kinmen (Quemoy) also speak Southern Min, it is not the case in the Wuqiu Islands, for they speak a dialect of the Pu-Xian Min.
 The ethnic Hakka speak various Taiwanese Hakka dialects including Sixian, Hailu, Dabu, Raoping, and Zhao'an.

 The most widely spoken Formosan languages today are Amis, Atayal, Bunun, and Paiwan.
-The other aboriginal languages that have gained official recognition are Kanakanavu, Kavalan, Puyuma, Rukai, Hla’alua, Saisiyat, Sakizaya, Seediq (closely related to Truku), Thao, Tsou, and Yami (also known as Tao).
+The other indigenous languages that have gained official recognition are Kanakanavu, Kavalan, Puyuma, Rukai, Hla’alua, Saisiyat, Sakizaya, Seediq (closely related to Truku), Thao, Tsou, and Yami (also known as Tao).